ysumatta/mcp-data-fusion/examples/healthcare_matching.md

-# Healthcare Data Matching Example
+# Use Case Example: Healthcare Data Matching

+**Note:** This is ONE real-world example.
+The same toolkit works for ANY datasets (customers/companies, products/suppliers, employees/departments, etc.)

-Real-world case: 100% matching achieved on French healthcare data.
+Real-world case: 100% matching achieved on medical professionals data.

 ## Problem